oshanz/phoenix_diagrams/README.md

 # PhoenixDiagrams

-My diagrams were scattered across stale Confluence pages, Notion docs, and Slack threads — none of them matching what the code actually did.
-So I started using AI agents to generate diagrams straight from the codebase and deployed them somewhere my non-technical teammates could actually find: right inside the app itself, and version-controlled as part of the development flow (trunk-based/gitflow).
+My diagrams were scattered across old Confluence pages, Notion docs, and Slack threads, and none of them matched what the code actually did.
+So I started using AI agents to generate diagrams straight from the codebase, and deployed them somewhere my non-technical teammates could actually find: inside the app itself, version-controlled as part of the development flow (trunk-based or gitflow).

-PhoenixDiagrams gives your diagrams a home — a slick, searchable catalog embedded in your Phoenix app.
-Point it at a folder, and watch your Mermaid and PlantUML diagrams come to life, always reflecting the latest state of the system.
+PhoenixDiagrams keeps a searchable catalog of Mermaid and PlantUML diagrams inside your Phoenix application.
+Point it at a directory, and it shows your diagrams in a sidebar and detail view, always in sync with the source files and versioned with the rest of the codebase.

 ![PhoenixDiagrams screenshot](docs/screenshot.png)

-## Why you'll like it
+## Features

-- 🎨 **Mermaid + PlantUML, rendered client-side** — no Java, no PlantUML server, no headaches
+- Mermaid and PlantUML rendering, done client-side, so no Java and no PlantUML server needed
-- 🔍 **Pan and zoom** into every diagram
+- Pan and zoom on each diagram
-- 📋 **Copy source** to clipboard in one click
+- Copy the diagram source to clipboard
-- 🖼️ **Download** any diagram as an image
+- Download a diagram as an image
-- 🔄 **Live reload in dev** — save a diagram file, see it update instantly
+- Live reload in development: save a diagram file and see the change right away

-## Get started in 60 seconds
+## Installation

 ```elixir
 def deps do